 And if the peace and contentment of youth passes away time and time again, and the world doesn’t do anything about it — indeed, doesn’t seem to notice (“We were gloomy about all the things that had passed, and about our lives, which would end while these things continued to exist.”) — then what is it all for?

 Amsterdam Stories is organized chronologically, and “The Freeloader” and “Young Titans” are the earliest works.
 There are a few short segments before we get to his next major work (and his longest), “Little Poet,” written in 1917.
 While I missed Koekebakker and his friends, it was also nice to see Nescio move to a different cast of characters to work out his themes, this time including love and lust.
 It felt darker and a bit more sinister than his earlier work, but it also had some moments of brilliant levity, such as the time when Nescio addresses the reader directly.
-See, the Little Poet’s wife recopies his work, as does Nescio’s, but the Little Poet’s mind has become unfaithful:
+See, the Little Poet’s wife recopies his work, as did Nescio’s, but the Little Poet’s mind has become unfaithful: